-The Senior Staff Duty Rota will continue to be issued weekly during term time to all teaching staff so that they are aware of the DSL or Deputy DSL on duty and methods of contacting them at any time.
+The Senior Staff Duty Rota will continue to be issued weekly during term time to all relevant staff so that they are aware of the DSL or Deputy DSL on duty and methods of contacting them at any time.
+Staff identification badges also carry the name and mobile phone number of the DSL, and all staff are regularly reminded of how to contact the DSL at any time.